 The year is 1962.
 President John F. Kennedy is speaking on the radio, excited to announce John Glenn has just become the first American to orbit the Earth aboard the Friendship 7.
 And with it, John Glen was the first American in Space to enjoy Tang drink mix and introduce the United States to new Space-age food.
+Disclaimer: this drink is sure to jump start your day!

 What is Tang?